 Natural Disasters & Crisis

 When disaster strikes, the communities we live and work in often experience the worst, because disaster magnifies the disparity that already exists for people and communities in poverty.
-Because Paz y Esperanza was founded in Latin America, by Latin Americans, over the years we quite naturally respond to natural disasters and other urgent crises such as the pandemic or economic and political crisis.
+Because Peace and Hope was founded in Latin America, by Latin Americans, over the years we quite naturally respond to natural disasters and other urgent crises such as the pandemic or economic and political crisis.
 These are our communities, our churches, our towns and cities, our countries, and wherever our community is hurting, we seek to be there to respond in love.

 Currently, the situation in Venezuela has brought those fleeing the crisis to our doorstep throughout the Americas.
 We work to respond in love, welcoming and empowering our new neighbors who have faced so much heartache and pain.